 Haus am Rupenhorn (Wassili and Hans Luckhardt with Alfons Anker), Haus des Rundfunks (Hans Poelzig), Großsiedlung Siemensstadt (Ringsiedlung, u. a.
 Hans Scharoun, Walter Gropius, Fred Forbat, Hugo Häring), Unité d‘Habitation (1957, Le Corbusier)

 The Southeast - From large urban projects to rural settlements

 IG-Metall-Haus (Erich Mendelsohn), Haus der Buchdrucker (Max Taut), Ullstein Druckhaus (Eugen G. Schmohl), Tempelhof Airport, Hufeisensiedlung (Bruno Taut)

-Viable also as a combined day tour, duration approx. 8 hours
+combined as a day tour, duration approx. 8 h